-- SBCS will serve individuals and families residing in City of Chula Vista.
+- SBCS will serve individuals and families renting in City of Chula Vista.

 - Eligible zip codes: 91902*, 91910*, 91911, 91913, 91914, 91915

 *Portions of zip code 91902 and 91910 fall outside of the City of Chula Vista.
 If unsure, please refer to ERAPSanDiego.org to determine which jurisdiction your address belongs to.

 - Household income must fall at or below 80% AMI

 - Household must have an obligation to pay rent

-- Households must have qualified for unemployment benefits or experienced a financial hardship directly or indirectly related to COVID-19.
+- Households must have qualified for unemployment benefits or experienced a financial hardship during the COVID-19 pandemic.

 - Household is at risk of experiencing homelessness or housing instability.

 Emergency Rent and Utility Assistance:

-- ERAP will provide utility and rental payment assistance for Chula Vista renters.
-Financial assistance for arrears can be from April 2020 and later.
+- ERAP will provide rental and utility payment assistance for Chula Vista renters.
+Financial assistance can be from April 2020 and later.
 Rental assistance may be available for up to a maximum of fifteen months.
 Utility assistance may be available for up to a maximum of twelve months.
-Combined assistance for arrears and prospective cannot exceed twelve months.
+Combined assistance for rent and utilities cannot exceed fifteen months.

 - SBCS is required to attempt to gain landlord participation.
-If the landlord accepts participation in the program, SBCS will compensate 100% of an eligible household’s rental arrears accumulated from April 2020 to March 2021.
+If the landlord accepts participation in the program, SBCS will compensate up to 100% of an eligible household’s rent accumulated from April 2020 and later.
 The landlord must agree to accept the payment as payment in full of the rental debt owed by the tenant.
-The rental arrears will be paid directly to the landlord.
+The rental assistance will be paid directly to the landlord.

 - The landlord does not have to participate in the program.
-If the landlord declines participation in the program, SBCS can compensate 100% of the eligible household’s monthly rental arrears accumulated from April 2020 to March 2021.
+If the landlord declines participation in the program, SBCS can compensate up to 100% of the eligible household’s monthly rent accumulated from April 2020 and later.
 In this situation, payment of rental arrears can be paid directly to the tenant.

 - To be eligible, the combined income of all persons in the household must fall at or below 80% Area Median Income (AMI).
 Please see AMI chart below.